Igor Pasternak: Joint projects with the US government

 Pasternak's company R&D has been intensively funded by the US government.
-Aeros signed contracts with The Pentagon through DARPA's project Walrus HULA and the Rapid Reaction Technology Office on building reconnaissance and cargo military airships, including $50 million project for the development of the Pelican prototype.
+Aeros signed contracts with The Pentagon through DARPA's project Walrus HULA and the Rapid Reaction Technology Office on building reconnaissance and cargo military airships,including $50 million project for the development of the Pelican prototype.
 In 2013, Pasternak led development and construction of Aeroscraft Dragon Dream, the first airship independent from ballast during cargo loading and able to conduct vertical take off and landing at fully load.
 In September 2013, after being cleared by the FAA, the Dragon Dream had its first tethered flight in Tustin, California.
-In 2014, Pasternak and his company supplied Ukraine with the identification signal system in the Azov sea.